Friday Digital Roundup

 I identified a few common areas that STOP consistency.

 Consistency works.
 It works because even the weakest marketing beats the best marketing that’s not actually out there.

-If your message is there, and your competitor’s is not, you’re more likely to get seen.
+If your message is there, and your competitor’s message is not, you’re more likely to get seen.

 Here’s what I found…